dr-matt-smith/evote-movie-2020-28-gitpod/README.md

 ![Click to open Gitpod VM](screenshots/open_repo_in_gitpod.png)

-- the Gitpod environment should then startup - it may take a minute or two to start the VM and open the editor
+- the Gitpod environment should then startup - it may take a minute or two to start the VM, initialise the environment, run the startup scripts, and open the editor

 ![Gitpod VM starting up](screenshots/gitpod_starting.png)